Connect with others who understand.

 Topical Treatments

-For mild guttate psoriasis covering less than 3 percent of the body, dermatologists typically recommend topical creams or ointments that help relieve itching, scaling, and redness.
+For mild guttate psoriasis covering less than 3 percent of the body, dermatologists typically recommend topical creams or ointments that help relieve itching, scaling, and discoloration.
 They include over-the-counter and prescription topical treatments (available in creams, ointments, or lotions) in combination with moisturizers.

-Over-the-counter Topicals
+Over-the-Counter Topicals

 Salicylic acid and coal tar — low-potency agents found in nonprescription creams, gels, and lotions — can help manage mild to moderate symptoms of guttate psoriasis.
 Cortisone or other anti-itch creams may also be recommended.